holdex/whitepaper/README.md

 ### Promoting promoters

 As we have seen throughout, the `kudos` mechanism, essentially an endorsement or "vouching" mechanism between users, is the only way to give and gain trust in the Holdex ecosystem.
 The ability to give, receive, and qualify this trust, as formalized in the `kudos` mechanism, is also the feature that allows for combating fake accounts in the Holdex ecosystem.
-However, in order to facilitate and encourage users to build trust and interact in the absence of direct trust in certain situations, Holdex provides a variety of trust-building features, as well as user controls for a *permissioned exchange fee*.
+However, in order to facilitate and encourage users to build trust and interact in the absence of direct trust in certain situations, the Holdex Protocol provides a variety of trust-building features, as well as user controls for a *permissioned exchange fee*.

 ```
 Manny is well-known, 100+ people trust 'MannyKi'